FakeNameSE/CS_126_Final_Project/DEVELOPMENT.md

 - [] Add the ability to load an image file to edit.
 - [] Display a sample image of the dinosaur along with its textual information.
 - [] Ability to save the panel layout configuration.
-- [] Replace cursor with circle of appropriate size and color, might not be possible since background repainting is disabled.
+- [x] Replace cursor with circle of appropriate size and color, might not be possible since background repainting is disabled.
+- [x] Add second framebuffer to make preview circle possible.
 ---

 ## A Journey into the Abyss, Volume II